- Trip Outline

 This is an overview of your tour.
 For more information, including the full itinerary, please scroll up and then navigate using the product’s menu.

 Book your Dracula tours now and enjoy an amazing Transylvania experience!
 Head to our secure internet booking form and send us your details.
 After that, we’ll do the rest.
-Alternatively, you can choose our full 7-Days Halloween Tour, with 3 Halloween parties included in 2019: one in Sighisoara, one in the courtyard of Bran Castle and one at Dracula’s Castle Hotel in Borgo Pass.
+Alternatively, you can choose our full 7-Days Halloween Tour, with 3 Halloween parties included.
+One of them takes place in Sighisoara Citael, while another one is the popular party in the courtyard of Bran Castle.

 We accept MasterCard and Visa on our on-line secure internet payment form.